jcalazan/ansible-django-stack/README.md

 Default settings are stored in ```roles/role_name/vars/main.yml```.
 Environment-specific settings are in the ```env_vars``` directory.

+A `certbot` role is also included for automatically generating and renewing trusted SSL certificates with [Let's Encrypt](https://letsencrypt.org/).

 **Tested with OS:** Ubuntu 14.04 LTS x64

 **Tested with Cloud Providers:** [Digital Ocean](https://www.digitalocean.com/?refcode=5aa134a379d7), [Amazon](https://aws.amazon.com), [Rackspace](http://www.rackspace.com/)